auru/unity-api/README.md

 **Default:** `'api'`

-Usually you would want to proxy api calls from the SPA to the backend using some common namespace like that: example.com/**api**/user/get
+Usually you would want to proxy api calls from the SPA to the backend using some common namespace. *e.g.* example.com/**api**/user/get

 ### fetchOptions {Object} *Optional*